ShemmyYo/django-shemmylicious/README.md

 - USER STORY: As a User, I want the ability to like or comment on recipes so that I can share my thoughts and feel included in the community `MUST HAVE`
 - USER STORY: As a User, I want the ability to view all comments for the recipe so that I can see what my fellow commenters think of a recipe `MUST HAVE`
-- USER STORY: As a User, I would like the ability to edit my review so that I can fix any spelling or format issues `COULD HAVE`
 - ADMIN STORY: As an Admin I will provide commenting/like functionality for the User so that they have an enjoyable experience reviewing/liking recipes `MUST HAVE`
 - ADMIN STORY: As an Admin I want to have the ability to delete any comment so that I can manage comments effectively `MUST HAVE`